A LETTER TO MY DISTRICT FAMILY

 I graduated top of my class, but I struggled to pay my rent.
 Without the support of a concerned professor, I would have lost my housing.

 Today, I have siblings who are experiencing homelessness and housing insecurity.

 The focus of my professional life has been justice reform.

 I founded the UCLA Black Policy Project, a multi-issue policy initiative that has informed legislation at all levels of government.
 I’ve organized for environmental justice, racial equity, housing justice, and the reimagining of our criminal legal system.
 In 2020, I co-chaired the historic Measure J campaign, which fought to allocate nearly a billion dollars of the LA County annual budget to address racial injustice through investments in youth development, job training, small business development, supportive housing, and alternatives to incarceration rooted in a public health approach.
 The measure passed with over 2.1 million voters voicing their support.
-I also advised local and state elected officials, including Senator Sydney Kamlager and Los Angeles Mayor Eric Garcetti, before being elected at 29 years old to serve as the Assemblymember representing California’s 54th Assembly District in May of 2021.
+I also advised local and state elected officials, including Congressmember Sydney Kamlager-Dove and former Los Angeles Mayor, Ambassador Eric Garcetti, before being elected at 29 years old to serve as the Assemblymember representing California’s 54th Assembly District in May of 2021.